orbs-network/posv2-contracts-deployment-migration/README.md

 The typical upgrade flow is as follows:

 1. Deploy the new contract.
 2. Verify the contract in Etherscan.
-This ensures everyone has access to the contract ABI and source code.
-That includes clients that may depend on it.
+This ensures everyone has access to the contract ABI and source code (some clients may depend on it).
 3. Update `@orbs-network/orbs-ethereum-contracts-v2`'s `getAbiByContractAddress()` function so that it would return the contract ABI when given the contract address (see the following Pitfalls section).
 4. Lock the previous contract using the `Lockable` interface, to avoid state changes in the old contract during migration.
 5. Perform any neccessary state migration from the previous contract (e.g. by using priviliges initialization function in the old and/or new contracts).
 In case of a large state, split over several transactions.